-There are certain conditions that may qualify a child for early prevention orthodontics.
-These might include things like crossbites, crowded teeth or narrow arches.
-If crowded teeth are fixed at an earlier age, they allow more room for adult teeth to come in and may in turn reduce the need for teeth pulling later in life.
+There are certain conditions that may qualify a child for early orthodontic treatment.
+These might include things like crossbites, crowded teeth, or narrow arches.
+If crowded teeth are fixed at an earlier age, they allow more room for adult teeth to come in, and may in turn reduce the need for teeth pulling later in life.

 Phase one treatment, early treatment between the ages of seven and nine, can also take advantage of bones that are still growing and better address problems before they develop fully.